 Highest value for earning and redeeming rewards: World of Hyatt

 The World of Hyatt program pulls ahead of the pack with an average point value of 1.8 cents apiece as of our latest calculations.
 You’ll get a generally strong redemption rate for spending on hotels, regardless of hotel category, as well as bonuses for transferring points to airlines.

 |Average World of Hyatt point value||How to earn World of Hyatt points||World of Hyatt redemption options||World of Hyatt perks||Finder’s credit card pick for World of Hyatt|

-This card also automatically grants you Discoverist status for as long as your account is open — a great head start to earning the next elite tier and enjoying even more benefits.|
+|1.8 cents||The World of Hyatt Credit Card – This card offers a great way to jump into the program thanks to a few key features, including a healthy signup bonus as well as Discoverist status for as long as your account is open — a great head start toward earning the next elite tier and enjoying even more benefits.|